 Dandelion tea is being studied in Windsor, Canada as a possible remedy for cancer.
 A patient got better, who wasn’t supposed to, and he atributed his success to dandelion tea.
 A private donor gave money to his oncologist to do further studies.
+Effective way to treat acne from the first time – take Accutane Online.
 The test group will be about 24 patients.
 Money and expertise going towards natural and simple therapies is the real news story here.

 Dandelions cleanse the liver and has some chemicals that encourage cell death to cancer cells, but do not harm good cells, the roots contain 40 naturally occurring chemicals.
 Dandelion are rich in vitamins and minerals.